MaxCorpIndustries/SAE-2023/README.md

-# SAE-2020
+# SAE-2023
-This repository contains documentation for the UNCA SAE team electronic subsystems such as the emergency diagnostic system, the gas pedal system, and others
+This repo contains the work history for the UNCA FSAE team, competing in the 2023 competition year!

 ![alt text](preview_img.jpg)